swup/docs/src/docs/options/options.md

 ## containers

-Defines the containers that have their content replaced on page visits.
-This option must at least include the main element with the content of the page, but can include any other elements that are present across all pages.
+The content containers to be replaced on page visits.
+Usually the `<main>` element with the content of the page, but can include any other elements that are present across all pages.

-This allows animating one set of elements on the page while still replacing other, non-animated, parts of it: a common example would be the global site navigation that will not animate across pages but still needs to be updated if the language changes.

 Defaults to a single container of id `#swup`.

+Adding containers here allows animating one set of elements while replacing other parts of the page without animation, e.g. a global site navigation that will not fade out but still needs to update to reflect language changes.

 **Note:** Only elements **inside** of the `body` tag are supported.